vinayphys/discussion2020/index.markdown

 Some of the speakers listed below have volunteered to lead a set of discussions on the topic of their choice:

 Chandrani	    :	Machine learning in healthcare
 Pavitra		    :	Genome Instabilities
 Rakshika      : Memory and plsticity
 Sreevidya	    :	Intinsic disordered proteins - an enigma!
-Vinay		  :	Glassy dynamics in biological tissues
+Vinay		      :	Glassy dynamics in biological tissues Chandrashekar : Stochastic Resonance

 If you also want to be the part of the discussion group then please mail us with the details.